kp4ws/book-management-system/README.md

 ## Separation of concerns
 While developing this application, I tried to separate the concerns into their own implementaton files.
+- App class is the entry point to the application.
+- Server class initiates the conversation with the InputHandler class.
-- InputHandler class deals with user input
+- InputHandler class deals with user input.
-- DataHandler class performs operations from the result of a user input
+- DataHandler class performs operations from the result of a user input.
+- DbUtil class deals with database operations, which in this project uses a csv file to store and retrieve data.

 ## Future updates and application legacy
 - While building this app, I wasn't very familiar with C++ syntax.
 Since then I've become very familiar with C++ through the various assignments I've completed for my school courses.